nifex007/flite/README.md

 ### Assumptions

 * Balance model are used as accounts
-* Same transaction reference for p2p transfers used differentiating values are (transaction_type(debit, credit), user)
+* Debit and credit transactions in a p2p transfer have a common transaction reference number.
+Differentiating values are (transaction_type(debit, credit), user)